nathgoh/CS230-Duolingo/README.md

-# Duolingo SLAM Shared Task
+# CS230: Duolingo SLAM Shared Task

-This archive contains a baseline model and evaluation script for Duolingo's 2018 Shared Task on Second Language Acquisition Modeling (SLAM).
+Developed a deep learning model predict students’ learning performance based on their past learning data.

+Baseline model and evaluation script is provided from the archive for Duolingo's 2018 Shared Task on Second Language Acquisition Modeling (SLAM).
 The model is L2-regularized logistic regression, trained with SGD weighted by frequency.

 ## Setup

 This baseline model is written in Python.
 It depends on the `future` library for compatibility with both Python 2 and 3, which on many machines may be obtained by executing `pip install future` in a console.

-In order to run the baseline model and evaluate your predictions, perform the following:
+In order to run the any model and evaluate your predictions, perform the following:

 * Download and extract the contents of the file to a local directory.
-* To train the baseline model:
+* To train for example, the baseline model:
   * Open a console and `cd` into the directory where `baseline.py` is stored
   * Execute: